Uterine fibroids: Symptoms, diagnosis, and prevention

 • Endometrial ablation – A procedure that destroys a thin layer of the uterine lining, while reducing menstrual bleeding to normal levels.
 Side-effects may include cramping and frequent urination.

 • Hysterectomy – A hysterectomy is the complete removal of the uterus.
-This may be the preferred option for menopausal women or women who do not plan to have children.
+This may be the best option for menopausal women or women who do not plan to have children.

 Fibroid misdiagnosis & other growths to be aware of